krzysztofj1234567890/computer-science-basics-tutorials/Architecture/architect_interview.md

 - Adopt Feature Flagging for Continuous Control and Experimentation
 - Use Architectural Decision Records (ADR) for Transparent and Collaborative Decisions

+## Define SLIs, SLOs, and error budgets that balance feature velocity with platform stability, supporting a shift to service ownership.

+- error rate
+- throughput
+- latency
+- correctness

 ## Explain in detail and with examples Kubernetes / EKS architecture, including multi-cluster management and stateful workloads.

 Kubernetes (K8s) is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
 Amazon EKS (Elastic Kubernetes Service) is a fully managed Kubernetes service offered by AWS, which simplifies the operation of Kubernetes clusters in the cloud.